 Spice Trails of Kerala

-EXPERIENCE THE SIGHTS, SMELLS AND SOUNDS OF A MAGICAL, MYSTICAL LAND
+EXPERIENCE THE SIGHTS, SMELLS AND SOUNDS OF INDIA'S MYSTICAL LAND

 Code: KRWHWPrint page

 Food & drink

 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
 There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
 Challenger holidays require a high level of fitness and stamina.

 Discover lesser known jewels on a connoisseur’s walking tour and head off on fragrance-filled trails exploring spice-scented hills and tea gardens of Kerala, India.
 Soak up the rich culture of the royal city of Mysore, and marvel as elephants, bison and tigers sweep through the beautiful Nagarhole National Park.
 From traditional crafts on display at the bustling Kozhikode markets to colonial bastions like Fort Kochi, the land of Kerala provides a tantalizing look into the past.

 - Experience nature at her most magnificent in the wildlife haven of Wayanad

 - Discover lush green mountains and spice-scented cardamom hills